Anto0124314/RSDKv3-Decompilation/README.md

 </head>
 ```
 and after that, you're good to go!

 # Contact:
-Join the [Retro Engine Modding Discord Server](https://dc.railgun.works/retroengine) for any extra questions you may need to know about the decompilation, modding it, or for any issues for this web port (not the video functionality that comes from this fork *obviously*, for that just go into issues in this repo.) by [Jdaslepre](https://github.com/Jdaslepre) that you would like to report (make sure to go into the #decomp-ports channel and go into RSDK Web Ports once you join.)
+Join the [Retro Engine Modding Discord Server](https://dc.railgun.works/retroengine) for any extra questions you may need to know about the decompilation or modding it.